General Admissions Requirements

 - Test Scores: We do not have academic test score requirements; please do not upload GRE scores.
 If applicable, please review the University's minimum English Language requirements for admission and submit English Language test scores in this section of the application.

-- Personal Statement: Please include an explanation of your interest in EE and in this degree program, your career goals, and a potential area of interest/emphasis for your final research/field/curriculum project if that is known.
+- Personal Statement: Please include an explanation of your interest in EE and in this degree program, your career goals, and also which subplan you plan to pursue (Plan C subplan is coursework only, and Plan B subplan involves a research project; see the current student handbook section on Courses, Credits, and Registration Requirements as well as Appendices A and E for more information; if you are pursuing Plan B, please also share a potential area of interest/emphasis for your final research/field/curriculum project if that is known).
 In addition, you may (optional) indicate your plans regarding funding this degree, such as if you intend to continue working in your current employment, or if you intend to seek a graduate assistantship position, or if you are not seeking financial assistance for your degree.
 Please note, receiving a GA is dependent upon your qualifications and availability of funding; students are also encouraged to seek their own opportunities for support in an appropriate thesis/field project area, with faculty assistance, and also encouraged to seek relevant work to help support the costs of pursuing this degree.
 Also note that admission decisions are independent of funding-related information and funding/assistantship decisions.

 - Diversity Statement: This is optional.
 Occasionally there is funding available toward diversifying the graduate student body.
 If you would like to provide a statement, it will be used to help us watch for possible relevant funding opportunities.
 This statement is not a part of the application review for admissions related decisions.